 Statement on Satisfactory Progress

-Students are expected to make satisfactory progress toward the completion of degree requirements.
+Students are expected to make satisfactory progress toward the completion of certificate requirements.
 Program faculty will review each student’s progress annually.
 Where there are concerns about satisfactory progress, students will be informed by the program faculty.
 If a student is performing below expectations he/she may be required to complete additional coursework.
 The Program will provide a plan and timeline for remediation so students know the expectations for their continuance in the Program.
 If satisfactory progress is not maintained a student may be dismissed from the Program.

-For more information see the CTC Checklist.
+For more information see the CTC website.